tvheadend/tvheadend-documentation/docs/webui/config_access.md

 **All DVR (rw)**
 : Enable to access to DVR entries created by other users with the ability to remove the DVR entries.

-**Failed DVR**
-: Enable to access to DVR entries which were not succesfuly recorded.

 **DVR Config Profile**
 : If set, the user will only be able to use the DVR config profile equal